 How do I find my attorney number (aka CPF account number)?

 Rule 20-107(a)(2) requires attorneys to include their attorney numbers on pleadings.
 It is also required when registering for electronic filing.
-Click on the link below to look up your attorney number (aka CPF account number):
+Look up your attorney number (aka CPF account number).

 What is the purpose of the assessments?

 The Attorney Grievance Commission (AGC) handles complaints against Maryland lawyers and all resulting disciplinary cases.
 Its assessment for the current fiscal year is $110.
 AGC’s budget is set by the Court of Appeals of Maryland.
 The Client Protection Fund of the Bar of Maryland ("CPF" or Fund) handles and decides claims against Maryland lawyers alleging theft of client or fiduciary funds.
 CPF’s assessment for the current fiscal year is $20 as fixed by the Court of Appeals of Maryland and by statute.

 What is the Client Protection Fund fiscal year and what is the amount of the current year’s assessments?